{{ summaryHeading }}

 Safety, Privacy, and Accuracy Notes:

-EMOM timing can create high effort because the next minute starts whether recovery is complete or not.
-The timer helps plan and record the session, but it does not measure readiness, safe loading, technique, heart rate, or pain.
+EMOM workouts can become vigorous quickly because each next minute starts whether recovery is complete or not.
+The timer can plan the cadence and record session events, but it cannot judge medical readiness, safe loading, exercise technique, heart rate, pain, or fatigue.

-• Use this as general fitness information, not medical advice, diagnosis, or clearance for vigorous exercise.
+• Use the output as general fitness information, not medical advice, diagnosis, treatment, or clearance for vigorous exercise.

 • Warm up before high-intensity work, and stop for chest pain, dizziness, unusual shortness of breath, sharp pain, or symptoms that feel unsafe.